willdurand-edu/php-slides/src/extended/01_symfony2.md

 ---

-# Why You Should Use Symfony2
+# Why You Should Use Symfony

-Symfony2 is built on powerful concepts:
+Symfony is built on powerful concepts:

 * **Separation of Concerns**;
 * **Pragmatism**;